farhanp/farhanp/README.md

 ## 🚀 About Me

-I'm a passionate full-stack developer with a love for creating interactive web applications.
-With over 5 years of coding experience, I've developed a diverse portfolio of projects ranging from simple utilities to complex web applications.
+I'm a passionate frontend developer with a love for creating interactive web applications.
+With over 6+ years of coding experience, I've developed a diverse portfolio of projects ranging from simple utilities to complex web applications.
 I'm constantly learning and exploring new technologies to improve my craft.

 ---